When it comes to depression, digital tech rules

 Even those who are trying to help may end up hurting, Miller said.

 “There is bad information out there,” he said.
-“You hear this whole ‘pull yourself up by your bootstraps’ stuff,” he added.
+“You hear this whole ‘pull yourself up by your bootstraps’ stuff."

 And many feel left out when they look at social media.
 That’s a big danger, Miller said.